MrDavidRios/protonvpn-qbittorrent-port-sync/README.md

-# protonvpn-qbittorrent-port
+# ProtonVPN <-> QBitTorrent Port Sync Service

+**NOTE: This is a MacOS-only solution.
+If you're using Windows, take a look at [qbPortWeaver](https://github.com/martsg666/qbPortWeaver).**

-Keeps qBittorrent's listening port in sync with the port forwarded by ProtonVPN, on macOS.
+Keeps qBittorrent's listening port in sync with the port forwarded by ProtonVPN.

 ProtonVPN's NAT-PMP-assigned forwarded port can change whenever the VPN reconnects.
 Without an external sync, qBittorrent keeps using its old (now-blocked) port and incoming connections silently fail.
 This repo polls ProtonVPN every hour, and if the port has changed, quits qBittorrent, rewrites its config, and relaunches it.